 They show weakness constantly.

-You know, I don't think that's a Republican trade.
+I don't think that's a Republican trait.

-I think that's a lot of Congress people.
+I think that's a lot of Congresspeople.

 They get real soft and comfortable.

-Well, but the yeah, but the problem Which is a shame because they have a terrific gym, I hear.
+Which is a shame because they have a terrific gym, I hear.

 That's all I need to say.

-And then when the real deal with a real moment of truth came and they had the real opportunity to do it, what did they do?
+And then when the real deal, with a real moment of truth came and they had the real opportunity to do it, what did they do?

-They they they had no plan, they were not prepared, and you begin to realize they didn't mean what they said.
+And you begin to realize they didn't mean what they said.

 And I don't like being lied to.